kryoung-silabs/host-thermometer-client/README.md

 1. Blue Gecko SDK (installed via Simplicity Studio).
 2. Linux/Posix build environment (OSX, Cygwin, Raspberry Pi, etc.).
 3. Blue Gecko / Mighty Gecko device running a serial UART NCP (Network Co-Processor) firmware image.
+Instructions on how to implement this, both on custom hardware and on Silicon Labs wireless starter kit (WSTK) radio boards are provided in [AN1092: Using the Silicon Labs Bluetooth(R) Stack in Network Co-Processor Mode](https://www.silabs.com/documents/login/application-notes/an1042-bt-ncp-mode.pdf).
-4. soc-thermometer server firmware running on one or more devices.
+4. One or more devices implementing (and advertising) the GATT server role of the Health Thermometer Profile.
+Silicon Labs provides pre-built and customizable versions of this firmware as the "SOC - Thermometer" example project that will run on Silicon Labs wireless starter kit (WSTK) radio boards.
+Instructions on how to build and run SiLabs Bluetooth example projects (including "SOC - Thermometer" is described in [QSG139: Getting Started with Bluetooth Software Development](https://www.silabs.com/documents/public/quick-start-guides/qsg139-getting-started-with-bluetooth.pdf).

 ### Installing